 Methods for achieving SLM operation in diode lasers

 Integrated Optics offers mainly VBG based SLM diode lasers.
-This is chosen for multiple of reasons.
+This is chosen for multiple reasons.
 First of all, this concept allows making SLM lasers based on low-cost conventional laser diodes in a variety of wavelengths, as opposed to DFB (distributed feedback) lasers, for example.
-Secondly, such design is space saving and can be incorporated in very compact housings, which is not the case of DBR using holographic reflection gratings.
+Secondly, such design is space-saving and can be incorporated in very compact housings, which is not the case of DBR using holographic reflection gratings.
 A combination of miniaturized precision electronics, proprietary micro-assembly technique, and VBG optical design allows us to make the most compact SLM laser modules on the market.